Tigers vs. Orioles Player Props Betting Odds

 Torkelson Stats

-- Torkelson has four doubles, two home runs, seven walks and 11 RBI (20 total hits).
-He's also stolen one base.
+- Torkelson has collected 20 hits with four doubles, two home runs and seven walks.
+He has driven in 11 runs with one stolen base.

 Torkelson Recent Games